FAQ’s for Prospective Students

 What is a learning analyst, and what do they do?

-Am I a good candidate for the Learning Analytics program?
+Am I a good candidate for the MS in Educational Psychology - Learning Analytics program?

 The Learning Analytics program is a two-year online program for working professionals who are seeking career advancement.
 Our students are motivated to learn about and apply the best practices in learning analytics.
 The Learning Analytics program is a convenient and applied program, one that allows you to pursue your master’s degree while you continue working.
 The program seeks to draw candidates from diverse backgrounds and encourages students to share their strengths as they engage in groups projects and online class discussions.